Khijadiya Bird Sanctuary: Sanctuary

 The sanctuary is unique having both fresh water lakes, salt and freshwater marshlands.
 It is spread over an area of 6.05 km2.
 Before Indian independence, a check dam was built for storing the waters of river Ruparel just before it entered the sea.
 Over the years with fresh water of the rain and river on one side and salt water of the sea on the other side, a unique area was formed here.
 On the other side of the bund large creeks flowing from the Gulf of Kutch are located.
-These creeks support mangroves and other marine vegetation while on land side of the sanctuary inland vegetation like Deshi babul, Pilu, Prosopis and others are found profusely.
+These creeks support mangroves and other marine vegetation while on land side of the sanctuary inland vegetation like babul, Pilu, Prosopis and others are found profusely.
 The sanctuary is located at the watershed of Ruparel river and Kalindri at the North East coastal region of Jamnagar district in the Gulf of Kutch and has a very special and unique ecosystem.
 Further, as sanctuary is located near Narara Island, and has a bio-diversified coral reef.